 Note: this does not include any procedure carried out by a health practitioner registered under the Health Practitioner Regulation National Law, or by a person acting under the direction or supervision of a registered health practitioner, while providing a health service.

 Development Consent is required for the operation of a business that will be providing skin penetration procedures.
-If you’re thinking of an opening a beauty salon or skin penetration business Council have a factsheet available here to help with the development application process.
+If you’re thinking of an opening a beauty salon or skin penetration business Councils planning team can assist you with any queries regarding the development application process or requirements.

 If you are proposing to operate a skin penetration business from home, the same requirements will apply.
 You will need to notify Council of your business by completing and returning a Public Health Registration Form.
 Please check with Council if you are carrying out any works or alterations to your home to verify if a development application is necessary for the proposed building works or alterations in addition to the proposed use as skin penetration business.